-- If no stable isotope labeled IS is used, - to predict the variability of matrix effects in samples from individual subjects, MF should be determined in six individual lots of matrix. - Variability in matrix factors (measured by CV) should be less than 15%. - If the matrix is rare and hard to obtain, the requirement for assessing variability of MFs in six lots can be waived.
+- If no stable isotope labelled IS is used, - to predict the variability of matrix effects in samples from individual subjects, MF should be determined in six individual lots of matrix. - Variability in matrix factors (measured by CV) should be less than 15%. - If the matrix is rare and hard to obtain, the requirement for assessing variability of MFs in six lots can be waived.

 - Selectivity (cont'd)

 Do not forget separation of analyte and metabolite(s) in LC/MS-MS!

 - If using poor extraction and/or short run times:

 - in-source dissociation of:

-- acyl-glucuronides, or
+- acyl-glucuronides,

+- esters,

+- N-oxides,

-- N-oxydes.
+- lactone-rings.

 - In such a case interference is not the metabolite itself, but the resulting parent-compound itself!

+- Should be evaluated according to EMA's GL.